 Step 1 – Start with a clean shave

 If you want a thick, full-grown beard, you need to start with a clean shave.
 Do this on the day you decide to grow your beard.
 After you shave, ensure that you regularly exfoliate to stimulate the hair follicles to grow.
-You also need to take care of your short beard.

 Step 2 – Keep the moisture locked in

 From zero to two weeks, you’ll notice a small beard develop on your face.
 When you see this, keep on exfoliating to allow the beard to grow even stronger.
 You also need to ensure that you only use the best cream to seal the moisture in your skin.

 From the 2nd to the 8th week, you will experience having a flaky, itchy beard.
 This is normal, and during this time, you can try using hair growth oil that’s best for your skin type.
 Never give in to the urge to trim or shave your beard.
 Otherwise, you’ll be forced to start from scratch.

 Step 4 – Continue grooming your beard

 From the 8th to the 16th week, you will notice a patchy beard slowly filling your face.
 From the 16th to the 30th week, you can notice your beard forming well.
 Once you see the fruits of your labor, you might not feel like shaving it.
 Just keep on grooming it regularly.

 After the 30thy week, you’ll see a fully-former beard.
 At this time, continue your beard grooming routine, which also includes hydration and cleansing.
 Also, use a high-quality beard brush when combing through your beard after washing.